sjmy/dropdowns/README.md

-# js-dropdowns
+# dropdowns

 A dropdown listener creator using Javascript and CSS.

-The js-dropdowns.js module has two available functions:
+The dropdowns.js module has two available functions:

 ### addAllListeners()